-Pulling away from Hartgate’s, the seat was nice and low but felt too soft.
+Pulling away from Hartgate’s, the seat was nice and low but felt way too soft.
 I could see it being agony in an hour or two, but I’ve had that on BMWs costing twice as much.
 At 6’1″ I was also a bit cramped between the stepped seat which angled me forward a little, and my knees are just an inch from the tank rack bars.
 Removing peg rubbers might provide more leg room and I’d have turned the bars back a tad.
 The gear change lever also felt too short for my size-11 Blunnies, but I soon adapted.
 The clutch was light, the gears clicked reassuringly and fuelling felt glitch-free.
 It’s an effortless bike to ride, with the power of a Jap 250 single or a Chinese Mash 400.

 It may only have the 24-hp of a 2nd-gen CRF250L, but on paper it puts out nearby 50% more torque at just 4250rpm, 2500rpm lower than the Honda.
 Riding along the flat A24 towards Box Hill in 40- and a brief 60mph limit, I can’t say I noticed the torque, but the bike never felt under-powered or noticeably vibey.

-Pulling away from lights, I did find myself consciously slipping the clutch to get over the tall first gear – or maybe to avoid stalling the unfamiliar bike.
+Pulling away from lights, I did find myself consciously slipping the clutch to get over the tall first gear – or maybe to avoid stalling an unfamiliar bike.
 While you don’t want to sacrifice too much of the modest 82-mph top speed, for off-roading I’d consider dropping a tooth to 14T on the front.

 The front end felt oddly sluggish (maybe the tyre was soft, or you can feel those 194kgs?) and I was surprised to learn the rims are steel.
 To be expected on Bullets, but I didn’t think modern bikes use steel wheels any more.
 Minimising unsprung weight has a big effect on efficiency, acceleration and suspension.
 But then cheek-distorting acceleration isn’t really a Himalayan’s USP and perhaps the wheels’ flywheel effect helps maintain momentum once up to speed.